wpilibsuite/frc-docs/source/docs/software/examples-tutorials/machine-learning/inference.rst

 .. image:: images/frcvision-upload-py.png
    :alt: Button to upload Python script

-12. Real time labelling can be found on an MJPEG stream located at http://frcvision.local:1182
+12. Real time labeling can be found on an MJPEG stream located at http://frcvision.local:1182
 13. The information about the detected objects is put to NetworkTables.